-8. Did your FOIA professionals engage in any outreach or dialogue with the requester community or open government groups regarding your administration of the FOIA?
+9. Did your FOIA professionals engage in any outreach or dialogue with the requester community or open government groups regarding your administration of the FOIA?
 Please describe any such outreach or dialogue, and, if applicable, any specific examples of how this dialogue has led to improvements in your agency's FOIA administration.

 Yes.
 OGE's FOIA team regularly reached out to requesters who had pending requests to provide status updates and to discuss/clarify the scope of a request.
-In addition, OGE used its Twitter account to show requesters and other members of the public how to access information on OGE's website, including how to navigate OGE's online FOIA resources and how to find ethics documents for senior government leaders.
+These contacts have led to improved relations with the requestor community.
+In addition, OGE used its

+Twitter account to show requesters and other members of the public how to access information on OGE's website, including how to navigate OGE's online FOIA resources and how to find ethics documents for senior government leaders that are available on OGE's website.
+These types of contacts have enabled requestors to access information that they otherwise would not have known was already publicly available.